Ventimiglia: History

 Ventimiglia is the ancient Album Intimilium, the capital of the Intimilii, a Ligurian tribe.
-In AD 69 the city was sacked by the army of Otho and Vitellius, but recovered to remain prosperous into the 5th century, surrounded by walls with cylindrical towers built at each change of direction.

 In the Gothic Wars it was besieged by the Byzantines and the Goths, and later suffered from the raids of Rothari, King of the Lombards, but flourished again under Rodoald.
-In the 10th century it was attacked by the Saracens of Fraxinet.
-After a period as an independent commune, it was ruled by the Counts of Ventimiglia, and often had to fight with the Republic of Genoa.
+In the 10th century, it was attacked by the Saracens of Fraxinet.
+After a period as an independent commune, it was ruled by the Counts of Ventimiglia, and often had to fight against the Republic of Genoa.

 In 1139 the Genoese attacked it by land and sea and forced it to surrender; the count continued to hold the city and countship as a vassal of the victors.
 The city rebelled more than once against the Genoese and sided with their enemies.

-In 1271 in a war with Genoa its podestà Luca Grimaldi was captured.
+In 1271 in a war with Genoa, its podestà Luca Grimaldi was captured.
 Ventimiglia was thus temporarily held by the dukes of Savoy (1389 and 1746) and King Ladislaus of Naples (1410).
 In 1505 it was annexed to the Genoese Republic, sharing its history until the early 19th century.

-In 1269 the Count of Ventimiglia, Gugliemo Pietro I Balbo married Eudossia Laskaris, daughter of Emperor Theodore II Laskaris.
+In 1269 the Count of Ventimiglia, Guglielmo Pietro I Balbo married Eudossia Laskaris, daughter of Emperor Theodore II Laskaris.
 From them started the dynasty of the Lascaris of Tenda.
-They maintained the sovereign County of Tenda until 1501 when the last of them, Anne Lascaris, married Renato of Savoy (in French René de Savoie) and transferred the County to his cadet branch of Savoy dynasty.
-The most famous exponent of this branch of Lascaris was Beatrice of Tenda.
+They maintained the sovereign County of Tenda until 1501 when the last of them, Anne Lascaris, married Renato of Savoy (in French René de Savoie) and transferred the County to his cadet branch of the Savoy dynasty.